Today I’m sharing some tips on finding your healthy eating motivation.

 Talk to your doctor or a registered dietitian

-If you’re thinking of making changes to your diet your first stop should be your doctor’s office to touch base and see if they have any suggestions for you.
-Everyone is different in terms of their health, and it’s a good idea to get some advice from someone who knows about your health history, as tempting as it may be to follow the advice of someone on Instagram, it’s important to talk to your doctor.
+If you’re thinking of making changes to your diet your first stop should be your doctor’s office to touch base.
+See if they have any suggestions for you.
+Everyone is different in terms of their health.
+It’s a good idea to get some advice from someone who knows about your health history.
+As tempting as it may be to follow the advice of someone on Instagram, it’s important to talk to your doctor.

 Spending some time with a registered dietitian is also a great option when it comes to making diet changes.
-They’ll be able to take all of your health, lifestyle, and personal preferences into account when talking about making changes to what you eat.
+They’ll be able to take all of your health, lifestyle, and personal preferences into account.
 They’re the experts on all things food, diet, and nutrition, so they’re a great resource for you.